Check for updates

 Make sure nothing is covering the TrueDepth camera

-Make sure nothing is covering your face
+Make sure your face isn’t blocked

 Make sure you’re facing the TrueDepth camera

-Face ID only works on iPhone when it's in portrait orientation and you’re facing the TrueDepth camera.
+Face ID works in portrait and landscape orientation on all iPhone 13 and 14 models using iOS 16.
+For earlier models, Face ID only works on iPhone when it's in portrait orientation and you're facing the TrueDepth camera.
 On iPad, you can use Face ID when your iPad is in any orientation.

 Restart your device